george24601/notes/specific/redis/cache.md

 expire key: random deletiion (repeating if the expriation ratio > 1/4)  + lazy deletion on get + LRU (e.g., with LinkedHashMap)

 every sec randomly select 5 nodes,and find the oldest node that has not sent message too.
 Every 100ms, scale lcoal node list, if the node received last pong > cluster-node-timeout/2, send ping

+cache aside means cmp and constrast with write through and read through!